COVID-19 pandemic in the Faroe Islands: Faroese COVID-19 statistics and foreign sailors

 In July and August 2020 three foreign vessels which embarked in the Faroe Islands had crew members which tested positive for COVID-19.
 These cases.
 In July 34 tested positive and in August 29 Russian sailors tested positive.
 There was also an outbreak of Faroese people who tested positive for COVID-19 in August, but after intensive voluntarily testing of large numbers of Faroese people and home-isolating the positive cases and their close contacts the outbreak was under control.
 However most of the Faroe Islands' active cases in late August and early September 2020 were Russian sailors from the vessel Yantarnyy which made up a large part of the country's active cases.
 This, as many had pointed out, created a problem for the Faroe Islands, as the high infection numbers could be misleading.
 Norway placed the Faroe Islands on the red list in August 2020, and discouraged any Norwegian citizen from travelling to the Faroe Islands, which made it unnecessarily difficult for Faroese sailors and other Faroe Islanders working in Norway, as they had to be in quarantine in Norway for ten day before they could go to work.

 On 2 September 2020 it was announced by the Faroese government and the Chief Medical Officer Lars Fodgaard Møller that foreign sailors will no longer be counted in the Faroese statistics unless they step on Faroese soil.

-Number of COVID-19 Cases after Period and Region
+Number of COVID-19 Cases by Period and Region

 Updated 25 February 2022.
 The mass testing for COVID-19 ended on 28 February 2022.